 Oldbury Court is a beautiful and diverse estate, combining woodland and riverside paths with historic parkland and excellent children's play facilities.
 Only three miles from Bristol city centre, the estate is a great place for a family day out, featuring big green spaces and picnic areas, and is popular with walkers for its varied landscape and panoramic views.

-Oldbury Court has an exciting new play area centred on a water and sand play zone with a pirate play ship.
-There’s also a new café kiosk with terrace seating providing refreshments.
+Oldbury Court has an exciting play area centred on a water and sand play zone with a pirate play ship.
+There’s also a café kiosk with terrace seating providing refreshments.
 Designed to be accessible for wheelchair users the play area includes an accessible roundabout, seesaw and nest seat swing amongst other equipment suitable for disabled children.

 There is also a variety of play equipment for toddlers including toddler swings, springy seesaw, springies, toddler spinner and embankment slide.
 Equipment for older children include a dramatic rock feature with rope bridge, a slingshot, dish spinner, swings and zip wire.
 The whole play area is fenced to be dog free and includes lots of natural play features including logs, boulders, a woodland den area, picnic tables and plenty of open grass to run around on.